 Prince George Regional Hospital

-Prince George is the largest city in northern BC; the hospital sees an annual census of approximately 45,000.
+Prince George is the largest city in northern BC and has a busy and full-spectrum emergency department with an annual census of approximately 45,000.

 Royal Inland Hospital